allbyai/ToRoLaMa/README.md

 ASSISTANT: Tôi khỏe, cảm ơn.</s>
 ```

-You can use that template to run the model by Huggingface transformer.
-The inference code is in the file [inference_hf.py](inference_hf.py).
-You can run it by:
+This template can be employed to operate the model via Huggingface transformers.
+The necessary inference code is available in the file [inference_hf.py](/inference_hf.py).
+Execute it using the following command:

 ```
 python inference_hf.py